Travel, experience, conserve with

 Join either Mike Dilger or Nick Baker on an exclusive Isle of Mull wildlife holiday as we go in search of a wealth of bird and mammal life.

-From the comfort of Knock House in the heart of the 12,000 hectare Benmore estate we will explore the beautiful island of Mull in search of a wealth of different birds and mammals, gaining a fascinating insight into island life along the way.
+From our base at Killichronan House on Loch Na Keal, explore the beautiful island of Mull in search of a wealth of different birds and mammals, gaining a fascinating insight into island life along the way.

-With luck we will enjoy views of otters, white-tailed and golden eagles, hen harrier and short-eared owl.
+With luck, we will enjoy views of otters, white-tailed and golden eagles, hen harrier and short-eared owl.
 A boat trip to the neighbouring Treshnish Isles will provide plenty of opportunity to spend time with one of the UK’s most charismatic seabirds, the enigmatic puffin, while a boat trip with Sea Life Surveys offers the chance of seals, common and bottlenose dolphins, basking shark and even minke whale.
-Amongst the many wildlife highlights we will visit some delightful villages, stretches of coastline and areas of outstanding natural beauty, not to mention the Whitetail Gin Distillery!
+Amongst the many wildlife highlights, we visit some delightful villages, stretches of coastline and areas of outstanding natural beauty, not to mention meeting some local wildlife heroes!

 Typical Itinerary

-1. Day 1: Meet in Oban and travel to Isle of Mull
+1. Day 1: Meet in Glasgow and travel to Isle of Mull

 3. Day 3: Full day boat trip to The Treshnish Isles